Case study

 Setting out the project roadmap

 At the end of the consultation project, Zenitech created a project roadmap that covered the next five business quarters.
-The roadmap contained the technical tasks, the proof of concepts
+The roadmap contained the technical tasks, the proof of concepts and data products supporting the platform’s development and the employees’ training.

 As a result of the project, HungaroControl had a clear picture of how they used their data, where they were getting data from, and what the biggest hurdles were in accessing it.